 International credit card facilities are not available at Norden Camp, though Union Pay and WeChat Payments are available.
 ATM's are available at nearby Labrang/Xiahe.

 The Chinese Yuan (¥, CNY) is used throughout China.

 Any activities, Bar food and drinks, or Norlha Textiles product purchases can be paid on-site during checkout using cash or one of the methods above.

 What to Wear

 The weather on the plateau can be unpredictable.
-A day that begins with snowfall can end in sunshine.
+A day that begins with warm sunshine can end in the occasional snowfall.
 We suggest that you bring a sturdy pair of shoes and dress in layers to accommodate the changes in weather.
-We also suggest thick socks, thermals, t-shirts and a good jacket.
+We also suggest sunglasses, thick socks, thermals, t-shirts and a good jacket (ie general mountain apparel).

 Norden Camp is located at an altitude of 3,200 meters (10,500 feet).
 At such elevations it is essential to bring a water bottle and plenty of sunscreen.